rushabhk04/PinkWaters-Chat-Connect-Depression-App/README.md

 Rediscover calmness, strengthen your mental resilience, and live a more peaceful life with PinkWaters.
 Start your journey toward inner harmony today.
 This app helps you to connect to peers like you.
 Our goal is to have an application for like minded people to connect and relieve their stress.

 ---
 title: ZADD
-description: Documentation for the DiceDB command ZADD with options
+description: Documentation for the DiceDB command ZADD
 ---

 The `ZADD` command in DiceDB is used to add one or more members to a sorted set stored at the specified key.
 If a member already exists, its score is updated.
 This command supports various options - NX, XX, GT, LT, CH, INCR to control its behavior, such as conditional additions and score comparisons.